What Critical Skill Set Attributes Should a Comedian Possess to Slay an Audience?

 You do realize that you continually produce original stand-up material anytime that you say something that causes laughter to occur, right?
 Not only that…

-Talking is a form of communication that uses multiple communication attributes designed for a listener or and observer and unlike writing engages much more than just words and sentences.
+- Talking is a form of communication that uses multiple communication attributes designed for a listener or an observer and, unlike writing, engages much more than just words and sentences.

 Audiences don’t “read” stand-up comedy material—they experience it as it is delivered by the comedian.

-Note: Talking involves less words than writing because their are more communication methods being engaged than just words alone (as in the case with writing).
+Note: Talking involves fewer words than writing because there are more communication methods being engaged than just words alone (as in the case with writing).

-Using notes kills a comedian’s chances of gaining any significant momentum on stage or even worse, a comedian ends up performing stand-up comedy like this unprepared and unprofessional individual did.
+Using notes kills a comedian’s chances of gaining any significant momentum on stage or, even worse, a comedian ends up performing stand-up comedy like an unprepared and unprofessional individual.

 It would also be very prudent for a comedian to know the secrets for rehearsing and testing stand-up comedy material for maximum impact — before they ever hit the stage.

-5. The discipline to video or audio record each performance and the knowledge on how review each performance for adjustments, edits, improvements, etc.
+The discipline to video or audio record each performance and the knowledge on how to review each performance for adjustments, edits, improvements, etc., is crucial.

 Here’s the real bottom line: